airbrake/hubot-scrum/README.md

 # Scrumbot!

-Remember Funscrum!
+Remember Funscrum!?
 Of course you do!
 Wouldn't it be great if you could do a daily scrum by talking directly to your bot on Slack or Hipchat?!

 Scrumbot bugs your teammembers every morning, then annouces everyone's scrum at a specific time.